 Alongside the pursuit of academic excellence, we also have a key role in our students being happy and successful members of society.
-I do not want great exam results to come at the cost of young people’s wellbeing.
+We do not want great exam results to come at the cost of young people’s wellbeing.
 All staff are aware of the importance of promoting student welfare, and we maintain a department of non-teaching staff to support students with mental health and wellbeing.
 I also believe that happiness comes from feeling engaged with your community and knowing that you are making a positive contribution.
 Despite the pandemic, within the last year, students in our school have volunteered at food banks, collected items for a women’s refuge and raised funds for a cancer charity, all in Sutton.
 More widely, we have committed to global development with biennial expeditions overseas.
 We hope to reenergise these events so future students and staff support others around the world, like when we built community facilities in Zambia.

 Mr Nick House, Headteacher